 If you love animals, don't visit elephant camps that provide rides and shows

 When I first moved to northern Thailand with my two young sons (plus four dogs and a cat!), we would spend some evenings visiting the night market in Chiang Mai.
 Like many westerners, we were excited whenever the man with the little elephant no taller than 5 feet walked towards us so we could stroke it.
-What we didn't know then, was that the elephant was only six months old and drugged with amphetamines to keep the poor animal working non-stop throughout the night.
-On the end of the mahout's stick was a hook embedded into the elephant's skin to stop it running away.
+What we didn't know then, was that the elephant was only six months old and drugged with amphetamines to keep the poor animal working non-stop throughout the night, and that on the end of the mahout's stick was a hook embedded into the elephant's skin to stop it running away.

 Yaba, which is produced primarily in Myanmar, is a popular cheap street drug in Thailand.
-A combination of caffeine and methamphetamine, otherwise known as crystal meth, the "madness drug" or Nazi speed.
+A combination of caffeine and methamphetamine, also known as crystal meth, the "madness drug" or Nazi speed.
 Yaba pills are inserted into bananas and fed to these poor young elephants to stop them falling asleep.
 Using elephants for street begging has been illegal for years, but the police do nothing.